Hauntedween 1991 Review

 Review by Luisito Joaquín González

 The nineties certainly didn’t begin with a bang for the slasher genre, which was to be expected after its prolific population of horror cinema throughout the previous decade.
-Censorship restrictions and an extreme lack of originality meant that the category had become a dumping ground for low-budget and low-quality independent movies, which had lost the allure that made them so popular in the first place.
+Censorship restrictions and an extreme lack of originality meant that the category had become a dumping ground for low-budget and low-quality independent movies, which had lost the allure that made them so popular during the initial run.
 It is widely considered that the last glory year was 1988, which saw the dying breath of the cycle unleash fairly intriguing titles like: Maniac Cop, Intruder, Evil Dead Trap and Edge of the Axe.
-From then on it was a downward spiral into mediocrity as throwaways like Zipperface and Live Girls put the final nails in the coffin.
+From then on it was a downward spiral into mediocrity as throwaways like Zipperface and Live Girls put the final nails in the sub-genre’s coffin.
 Hauntedween was another feature from the ‘lost years’ – a term that describes the gap between 1988 and the Scream rebirth in 1996.

 In the prologue the camera heads along a country road that leads to a haunted house.
-There’s a young child at the gate collecting the entrance fee from revellers that all comment on his Halloween mask.
+There’s a young child at the gate collecting an entrance fee from revellers that all comment on his Halloween mask.
 Eddie Burber looks like a great prospect to become a junior serial slasher, mainly because he doesn’t speak too much and as we all know REAL bogeymen are inexplicably muted.
 The point is proved when he enters the house of horror and chases a young girl until she ends up impaled on a bizarrely misplaced spike.
 Accidents do happen, but that can’t be the excuse for young Eddie.
-He confirms his murderous intent by finishing the job with a huge machete that he conjured from thin air.
+He confirms his murderous intent by finishing the job with a huge machete that he conjured up from thin air.
 He escapes the scene of the crime and heads back home to his mother who informs him that they’re going to have to go away for a while.